elmar-hinz/Cool/README.md

 > **late static bindings** are youre friends:
 > http://www.php.net/manual/en/language.oop5.late-static-bindings.php

-The instantiation is done by `getInstance` again.
+Instantiation is delegated to `getInstance`.
 That means that a service must provide a construtor that satisfies the criteria of `getInstance`.

 Services are autoregistered.
 They must stay in a module directory named `Services/` to work, while the interface definition belongs